gnribeiro/wp_gnr/README.md

 ### Theme Options

-Is a Configuration file where you could add some options that your theme will need.
+Is a configuration file where you could add some options that your theme will need.
 In this moment you can create only three type of inputs ( text , chekbox , select)

 ```sh
     return array(